Edge Caching

 Inspect with browser dev tools in Chrome.

 Next, click on the Network tab and reload the page.
 As the page loads, you’ll see a list of the requests on the left-hand side of the developer tools window.
-Click on the initial page request to verify that Edge Caching is working correctly.
+Click on the initial page request to verify that edge caching is working correctly.

 Edge Cache headers, ki-cache-type and Ki-CFCache-Status, in the Network tab of browser dev tools.